Frequently Asked Questions (FAQs)

 d) Cognitive Testing for the 2024 and 2025 NCSES and Census Annual Business Survey (ABS) (Partially Completed)

 The Annual Business Survey (ABS) is an establishment survey with questions about owner demographics.
 As a result, respondents may be answering questions about colleagues or supervisors.
-The 2024 ABS implemented cognitive testing to ask respondents and possibly proxy respondents about the sexual orientation and gender identity of business owners.
-As part of the 2024 ABS, online cognitive testing was also conducted on the topic of sexual
+The 2024 ABS implemented cognitive testing, in coordination with the Census Bureau, to ask respondents and possibly proxy respondents about the sexual orientation and gender identity of business owners.
+As part of the 2024 ABS, online cognitive testing was also conducted on the topic of sexual orientation and gender identity.
+To explore the feasibility of adding SOGI questions to the 2025 ABS, focus groups were conducted to collect feedback on the questions, targeting question wording, usability, and respondent perspectives.

 e) Experiment in the NCSES National Training, Education, and Workforce Survey (NTEWS) (Planned)